Trips, holidays and workshops

 In addition to our trips beyond the school gates, we also hold a rich mix of workshops within school.
 The children love these workshops and they often prove to be a highlight of the year.
 In the past workshops have included an Atoms Workshop with researchers from Imperial College, a visit from concert pianist Benjamin Grosvenor, a workshop with author Tom Palmer, and as part of our Shakespeare Festival, a workshop with Timothy West CBE.

-We also offer a range of residential Class holidays that bring academic subjects to life and tap into children’s innate sense of adventure from Y3 onwards.
+We also offer a range of residential class holidays that bring academic subjects to life and tap into children’s innate sense of adventure from Year 3 onwards.
 They provide an opportunity for children to take the first tentative steps of independence, in the supportive environment of teachers and friends.